OneDevelopmentPL/UltraSense/CONTRIBUTING.md

 ## License

-By contributing, you agree that your changes will be released under the [MIT License](LICENSE) that covers this project.
+By contributing, you agree that your changes will be released under the [O-LA 1.1](LICENSE) that covers this project.